Working and internships during studies

 A person residing in Finland with a residence permit for studies can spend an unlimited time as an intern as part of his or her degree.

 Apprenticeship training differs from other forms of education in that it is based on a contract of employment between two parties.
 A residence permit for studies cannot be granted for apprenticeship training.
-If the work or internship does not comply with section 77(1)(11–12) in the Aliens Act, the person coming to Finland for apprenticeship training needs to have a residence permit for an employed person.
+If the apprenticeship training does not comply with the definition of work or training for a third-country national laid down in this Act, the person coming to Finland for apprenticeship training needs to have a residence permit for an employed person.